Ivry-Lab/ivry-lab.github.io/_members/tianhe-wang.md

 order: 5
 ---

-I am interested in the flexibility of human learning.
-I study this question in the field of motor learning and time perception.
-In specific, I investigate how we apply different learning systems, e.g. cognitive strategies, implicit systems, and reinforcement learning, to acquire motor skills.
-Before graduate school, I worked on how we build up a temporal reference system from past experiences to improve future performance.
-I use behavioral experiments, computational models, and hopefully, some imaging techniques in the future.
+I am a PhD candidate in the Department of Psychology at UC Berkeley, supervised by Rich Ivry.
+I am broadly interested in the flexibility of human learning.
+I build cognitive and neural models to understand how the brain supports multiple learning processes and how these systems interact to enable adaptive behavior.
+My early PhD work focused on how the sensorimotor system operates under uncertainty from various sources to support efficient adaptation.
+I am now extending this work to investigate how we plan movements and make decisions when interacting with other agents under uncertainty.
+I am also interested in the function of the cerebellum, a brain region historically associated with motor control and learning.
+I develop models to explore the cerebellum’s role in broader cognitive domains such as timing, intuitive physics, and theory of mind.
+Here you can find a summary of my current projects.

+Please read my projects at https://tianhewang.net/